 Increase the Effectiveness of Your Healthcare Appointment Reminders

 Our study also identified several other best practices for doctor appointment confirmations.

 Appointment confirmations made via phone, email, or SMS were 90% reliable (i.e. only 10% were rescheduled.)

 SMS messaging is the most reliable channel for delivering appointment reminders.
 Texts get a 30% reply rate for appointment confirmations vs. 23% for phone calls and 12% for emails.

 Reminders sent via SMS at 6 p.m. the day prior to the appointment worked best, with only a 6.5% reschedule rate.

-Personalized messages that focus on the importance of the appointment and/or provided critical details like directions and parking information perform better than generic messages.
+Personalized messages that focus on the importance of the appointment and/or provide critical details like directions and parking information perform better than generic messages.

-We analyzed millions of healthcare appointment reminders to create The Complete Guide to Appointment Reminders.
+We analyzed millions of healthcare appointment reminders to create The Complete Guide to Appointment Reminders ebook.
 It’s filled with best practices to help you create a patient reminder strategy that works!